VanDusen Garden is a 22 hectare urban oasis that is home to over 7500 plant species sourced from all over the world.

 VanDusen Garden Restaurants

-Are you just looking for a casual bite to eat after your visit?
-Or maybe you’d prefer something a little more refined?
+Looking for a casual bite to eat after your visit?
+Or maybe something a little more refined?

-Well VanDusen Garden has you covered either way, with two restaurants located onsite.
+It won’t be Vancouver’s best restaurants but you should be covered either way, with two restaurants located onsite.

 Located inside the newly renovated Visitor’s Centre, the Truffles Cafe offers stunning views of the surrounding botanical garden from its 58 person capacity room.
 In the Summer there is also room for 40 more outside on their lovely patio.